 Events Calendar / March 21, 2019

-Join us for an evening of coloring, calming tea, and music.
+Join us for an evening of coloring and music.
 Whether you love to color for fun or enjoy filling in all the details, coloring is relaxing and therapeutic!
 We will provide colored pencils and coloring pages for all levels.
 You are welcome to bring your own materials.
 No registration is required.

 GUEST SPEAKER: Jeffrey S. Cramer, Curator of Collections at Thoreau Institute at Walden Woods